minqiaowang/oracle-sharded-database/custom-data-loading/custom-data-loading.md

 9. Modify the `demo.properties` file like the following.
-Because we have no data guard standby database setup in this lab, we use the `oltp_rw_srvc.orasdb.oradbcloud` for the readonly service.
+Because we have no data guard standby database setup in this lab, we also use the `oltp_rw_srvc.orasdb.oradbcloud` for the readonly service.

    ```
    name=demo